PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

  - `displayAdminOrder` - displayed at the bottom of the Order page
  - `displayAdminOrderTop` - displayed at the top of the Order page
  - `actionGetAdminOrderButtons` - gets back office order buttons

+These hooks are visualized in the picture below:

+ {{< figure src="../img/view-order-hooks-demo/ps-view-order-page-hooks.jpg" title="Order page hooks locations" >}}

 ## Result